mattlean/lean-js-app-starter/docs/developing/javascript-typescript.md

 We utilize [webpack](https://webpack.js.org)'s [watch mode](https://webpack.js.org/configuration/watch) for [Node.js](https://nodejs.org)-based source code and [webpack-dev-server](https://webpack.js.org/configuration/dev-server) for browser-based source code to watch the `src/` directory and create new builds if any changes occur there.
 This is done during `package.json` scripts like `build:watch` and `dev` (e.g., `npm run backend:build:watch`, `npm run frontend:dev`, `npm run main:build:watch`, `npm run renderer:dev`).

 Note that webpack alone only generates a new build and will not restart the app process.
 This means that, for most build processes except for those involving hot reloading, changes may not be reflected in a running app until you shut down its current one and start a completely new app process.
-That responsibility is given to [nodemon](https://nodemon.io) which restarts the app after webpack completes generating a new build, enabling auto reload functionality.
+To prevent you from having to manually do that, [nodemon](https://nodemon.io) watches webpack for you, waiting for it to generate a new build so it can restart the app at the correct time, enabling auto reload functionality.

-So one (not recommended) way to get auto reloading working is to run a command similar to the following:
+So one, not recommended, way to get auto reloading working is to run a command similar to the following:

 ```
 npm run build:watch && npm run start:debug